gen6scp/nlp_screening_task/README.md

   - **Unknown**: 65.3% of papers did not explicitly mention a recognizable method, indicating these abstracts did not specify computational methods clearly.
   - **Logistic Regression**: 7.0% of papers, showing this is a frequently applied technique.
   - **Deep Neural Network (DNN)**: 4.3% of papers utilize **CNN** (2.4%) + **LSTM** (1.9%) methods.
+  - **Random Forest**: Smaller (1.6%) but a notable method.
   - **Other**: 19.9%, where less common methods are grouped.
-  - Smaller but notable mentions included method like **Random Forest** (1.6%).

 These results highlight the predominance of certain traditional and straightforward machine learning methods, such as logistic regression.
-Although we did not check the correlation between year published and methods used, DNN may have a notable rise in recent years.
+Although we did not check a correlation between year published and methods used, DNN may have an apparent rise in recent years.